-Located on Scenic Highway 12, with access to Zion National Park, Kodachrome Basin National Park, Cedar Breaks National Monument, Capitol Reef National Park and Dixie National Forest, Boulder offers several lodging options – from a private, river-front home to luxury lodges; from a yurt on a farm.
+Located on Scenic Highway 12, with access to Zion National Park, Kodachrome Basin National Park, Cedar Breaks National Monument, Capitol Reef National Park and Dixie National Forest, Boulder offers several lodging options – from a private, river-front home to luxury lodges; to a yurt on a farm.
 There are also a variety of high-quality hotels in the Boulder area.

-Get as close as possible to Bryce Canyon National Park by staying in Bryce Canyon City.
+Get as close as possible to Bryce Canyon National Park by saying in a hotel in Bryce Canyon City.
 As Bryce Canyon National Park is a huge attraction, you’ll find plenty of places to eat, as well as many options for lodging in this scenic town.

-Just a short distance to both Bryce Canyon National Park and Kodachrome Basin State Park, the small ranching community of Cannonville is an ideal base for exploring the many things to see in Bryce Canyon Country.
+Just a short distance to both Bryce Canyon National Park and Kodachrome Basin State Park, the small ranching community of Cannonville makes for an ideal base for exploring the many things to see in Bryce Canyon Country.

 Choose your style of lodging – from a villa to an inn to a hacienda boasting stunning views.
 Or park your RV at a KOA campground with all the amenities.

 Hoping to see it all?
 Escalante is the headquarters to the Grand Staircase Escalante National Monument, boasting some of the most rugged and diverse scenery in the West.
 It’s also close a great place to stay for easy access to Dixie National Forest, Bryce Canyon, Capitol Reef and Lake Powell.

 With more than a dozen places to stay and several places to eat, you’ll find the right home base for your vacation.

-Close to Bryce Canyon National Park, Hatch also sits at the junction of Mammoth Creek and the Sevier River.
+Close to Bryce Canyon National Park, the town of Hatch also sits at the junction of Mammoth Creek and the Sevier River.
 If fishing is your game, you’ll find Hatch offers some of the best fishing on the Sevier River.

 You can rent a house that sleeps 8 to 40 people, or sleep in a hotel with mountain views.
 Rather camp?
 Wake up to red rock views at either of Hatch’s two campgrounds.